Zeddnyx/Znvim/README.md

 # Znvim
-Neovim config/preconfig for React development
+Znvim is config/preconfig neovim for React development, easy to use with a great set of plugins

 ## Screenshot
 lua file, tree